awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-interruptions.md

 For more information, see [Prepare for instance hibernation](#prepare-for-instance-hibernation)\.

-For information about hibernating On\-Demand Instances, see [Hibernate your Windows instance](Hibernate.md)\.
+For information about hibernating On\-Demand Instances, see [Hibernate your On\-Demand or Reserved Windows instance](Hibernate.md)\.

 ## Specify the interruption behavior<a name="specifying-spot-interruption-behavior"></a>